 alpha = which takes an input between 0 and 1 (inclusive).
 The lower the value the more transparent it is.

 Let’s pause for a moment to think about what a map really is.
-Below, I made a simple scatterplot of our data with one dot per shooting (minus the one without coordinates).
+Below, I made a simple scatterplot of our data with one dot per suicide (minus the one without coordinates).
 Compare this to the map above and you’ll see that they are the same except the map has a useful background while the plot has a blank background.
-That is all static maps are (in Chapter 9 we’ll learn about interactive maps), scatterplots of coordinates overlayed on a map background.
+That is all static maps are (in Chapter 18 we’ll learn about interactive maps), scatterplots of coordinates overlayed on a map background.
 Basically, they are scatterplots with context.
 And this context is useful, we can interpret the map to see that there are lots of suicides in the northeast part of San Francisco but not so many elsewhere, for example.
 The exact same pattern is present in the scatterplot but without the ability to tell “where” a dot is.